Finevin Side Effects

 Applies to azelaic acid topical: topical cream, topical foam, topical gel/jelly

-In addition to its needed effects, some unwanted effects may be caused by azelaic acid topical (the active ingredient contained in Finevin).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, azelaic acid topical (the active ingredient contained in Finevin) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Burning, stinging, or tingling of the skin